sharperdev/vs-sharper/README.md

 ```
 The extension looks up the subfolders' chain for a `vssharper.json` file until it reaches the root of the project.

+## Telemetry

+This extension collects anonymous usage data like VS Code.
+You can use VS Code's telemetry setting to turn it off.

 ## Extension Commands

 * Add a New C# Class File (`vsSharper.addCsharpClassFile`)